 Organised by the OECD Trento Centre for Local Development in collaboration with the European Association of Development Agencies (EURADA)

-The initiative is divided into two parts: an online segment with two online workshops and an in-person gathering at 2024 Winter School for Regional Development Agencies.
+The initiative is divided into two parts: an online segment with two online workshop and an in-person capacity building meeting at 2024 Winter School for Regional Development Agencies.